Tools4everBV/HelloID-Conn-Prov-Target-EntraID/README.md

    - `Group.ReadWrite.All`: Read and write all groups in an organization’s directory.
    - `GroupMember.ReadWrite.All`: Read and write all group memberships.
    - `UserAuthenticationMethod.ReadWrite.All`: Read and write all users’ authentication methods.
+   - `User.Invite.All`: Invite guest users to the organization.
 5. Click **Add permissions**.
 6. If required, click on **Grant admin consent for [Your Tenant]** to grant the necessary permissions.

 For more detailed instructions, please see the official Microsoft documentation: [Quickstart: Configure a client application to access a web API](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-configure-app-access-web-apis).

 ### Authentication and Authorization

 To authenticate to the Graph API using the Authorization Code grant type, you need to obtain the necessary credentials.
 We recommend using the Client secret.

 Follow these steps:

 1. **Get the Tenant ID**:

    - In the Microsoft Entra ID Portal, go to **Azure Active Directory** > **Overview**.
    - Copy the **Tenant ID** from the Overview page.

 2. **Get the Client ID**:

    - Go to the Microsoft Entra ID Portal.
    - Navigate to **Azure Active Directory** > **App registrations**.
    - Select your application and copy the **Application (client) ID** value.